openssl/web/policies/platformpolicy.md

     If defects are raised that are specific to a community platform then the community maintainer may be contacted to help find a resolution.
-    If a community maintainer is unresponsive, or unable to provide fixes then the platform may be moved to "unadopted\".
+    If a community maintainer is unresponsive, or unable to provide fixes then the platform may be moved to "unadopted".

 Unadopted
 :   *Definition:* Platforms that no one has volunteered to support.